-Vendors are prohibited from selling, soliciting or making deliveries in college residences.
-Students may sell in college residences with the written permission of the Director of Student Activities.
-For their own protection, students are urged to insist upon seeing the vending permits of anyone selling in the residences and to report selling by nonstudents at once to Amherst College Police Department.
+Vendors are prohibited from selling, soliciting or making deliveries in College residences.
+Students may sell in College residences with the written permission of the Director of Student Activities.
+For their own protection, students are urged to insist upon seeing the vending permits of anyone selling in the residences and to report selling by nonstudents at once to the Amherst College Police Department.

 No objects (including but not limited to water balloons and pumpkins) may be dropped, thrown or propelled from windows, as serious injury may occur to persons below.
 A $100 charge will be assessed against any person or residence that violates these regulations.

-Kegs are permitted in upperclass residences according to procedures established under the college’s party notification system, which requires prior notification, properly filled out paperwork, and approval of the Director of Student Activities.
-Amherst College Police Department and the town police department have additional requirements for the use of kegs on campus which are explained to the student(s) when officially registering an event where a keg is being requested.
+Kegs are permitted in upperclass residences according to procedures established under the College’s party notification system, which requires prior notification, properly filled-out paperwork and approval from the Director of Student Activities.
+The Amherst College Police Department and the town police department have additional requirements for the use of kegs on campus, which are explained to the student(s) when officially registering an event where a keg is being requested.
 If the proper paperwork is not filed or the additional requirements are not met, a minimum fine of $100 will be issued to the responsible party.
 Kegs are prohibited in first-year residence halls, and thus neither the Office of Student Affairs nor the Amherst College Police Department will grant permission.
 Accordingly, an automatic minimum fine of $100 will be issued for absence or violation of proper paperwork.
-An additional fine of $100 will be assessed to any person or residence in violation of the first-year residence keg prohibition.
+An additional fine of $100 will be assessed to any person or residence in violation of the first-year-residence keg prohibition.

 An important part of any party involves planning for cleanup.
 Hosts should always inspect the party area 30 minutes before the party begins and carefully note any preexisting damage.
 Cleanup regulations are listed below: